An Easy to Build Cabinet to Hide the Television

 This is a super-cool cabinet that mounts to the wall over a TV to hide it.
 The easy to build Hughes TV cabinet, inspired by one from Ballard Designs, features two double hinged doors that fold back to reveal the TV behind it, and optional crown moulding at the top.

-This project is the perfect weekend project, and the plan is suitable for all skill levels!
+This is one of the coolest DIY tv cabinet designs for a living room.
+It’s the perfect weekend project, and the plan is suitable for all skill levels!

 - 1-1/2″ pocket hole screws (<– affiliate link!)

 - Six sets of hinges (there will be three sets on each pair of doors)

 - 3″ screws for mounting (<– affiliate link!)

 - 1 – 4′ x 4′ sheet of 1/4″ plywood